dlcowen/AWSExaminer/README.md

 4. Browse resources:
    - By account
    - By region
-   - View resource counts at each level
+   - View resource counts and details
+   - Inspect detailed metadata

-5. Export results using the Export button in the toolbar:
+5. Export results using the Export Inventory button in the toolbar:
    - Text: Human-readable format
    - JSON: Structured data format
    - Excel: Spreadsheet with summary and detailed sheets